Warwick Davis: Other projects

 In April 2010, Davis published his autobiography, Size Matters Not: The Extraordinary Life and Career of Warwick Davis, with a foreword by George Lucas.

-In October 2012, Davis appeared in a set of videos with the popular YouTube group The Yogscast, after the hosts of the yogscast's podcast "The YogPod" discussed him in several episodes.
+In October 2012, Davis appeared in a set of videos with the popular YouTube group The Yogscast, after the hosts of the Yogscast's podcast "The YogPod" discussed him in several episodes.
 In January 2013, he appeared in a Comic Relief episode of The Great British Bake Off, winning that episode's title of "Comic Relief Star Baker".

 Davis is a founder of the Reduced Height Theatre Company, which stages theatrical productions cast exclusively with short actors and using reduced height sets.
 Their first production was See How They Run, touring the UK in 2014.
 In February 2015, the production was the subject of the BBC's "Warwick Davis' Big Night" as part of the Modern Times documentary series.

 On 15 July 2014, Davis appeared on stage with Monty Python during their live show Monty Python Live (Mostly).
 He was the special guest in their "Blackmail" sketch.
-In June 2016, he was the castaway on the BBC Radio 4 programme Desert Island Discs.
+In June 2016, he was the castaway on the BBC Radio 4 programme Desert Island Discs, choosing Jon Hopkins' Monsters theme, The Guinness Book of Records and a pen and paper as his favourite record, book, and luxury item respectively.

 Davis produced a new original musical Eugenius! by Ben Adams and Chris Wilkins, which premiered as a concert performance on 29 June 2016 at the London Palladium (which Davis also starred in as Evil Lord Hector) followed by fully staged runs at The Other Palace in 2018.

-In February 2017 the BBC broadcast an episode of the genealogy programme Who Do You Think You Are? about Davis.
+In February 2017, the BBC broadcast an episode of the genealogy programme Who Do You Think You Are? about Davis.
 In the episode Davis learned that in his family tree he had an ancestor that had been married to two women at the same time, another who had died in an asylum from syphilis and another who performed at minstrel shows in blackface.

+In December 2024, Davis appeared as a guest judge on the Food Network competition show Harry Potter: Wizards of Baking.